 What to Expect

 We know that not all churches are the same and visiting a new church can be intimidating.
-Here are some answers to common questions to help you feel comfortable when you visit Restoration for the first time.
+We’ve provided a few answers to common questions, but we also invite you to connect with us to learn more.

 What is a worship service like?